 With TENA, Essity is at the forefront of developing products and services that help improve dignity and the quality of people’s lives.
 We strive for sustainable continence care with better care and better products.

-*Source: Euromonitor International Limited; Retail Adult Incontinence, all channels, RSP value sales, Tissue & Hygiene, 2020 edition.
+*Source: Euromonitor International Limited; Retail Adult Incontinence, all channels, RSP value sales, Tissue & Hygiene, 2024 edition.

-TENA, a brand of Essity - a global leading hygiene and healthy company.
+TENA, a brand of Essity – a global leading hygiene and healthy company.
 Everyday, our products, solutions and services are used by billion people around the world.
 Our purpose is to break barriers to well-being for the benefit of consumers, patients, caregivers, customers and society.
 Sales are conducted in approximately 150 countries under the leading global brands TENA and Tork, and other strong brands such as Actimove, Cutimed, JOBST, Knix, Leukoplast, Libero, Libresse, Lotus, ModiBodi, Nosotras, Saba, Tempo, TOM Organic and Zewa.
-In 2023, Essity had net sales of approximately SEK 147bn (EUR 13bn) and employed 36,000 people.
-The Company's headquaters is located in Stockholm, Sweden and Essity is listed on Nasdaq Stockholm.
+In 2024, Essity had net sales of approximately SEK 146bn (EUR 13bn) and employed 36,000 people.
+The Company's headquarters is located in Stockholm, Sweden and Essity is listed on Nasdaq Stockholm.
 More information at essity.com.